 # select all columns for rows of index values 0 and 10 surveys_df.loc[[0, 10], :] # what does this do? surveys_df.loc[0, ['species_id', 'plot_id', 'weight']] # What happens when you type the code below? surveys_df.loc[[0, 10, 35549], :]

 NOTE: Labels must be found in the DataFrame or you will get a

-start bound and the stop bound are included.
+iloc, the start bound and the stop bound are inclusive.
 When using

 iloc to select rows 1:4.

-We can also select a specific data value according to the specific row and
+We can also select a specific data value using a row and

 Remember that Python indexing begins at 0.
 So, the index location [2, 6] selects the element that is 3 rows down and 7 columns over in the DataFrame.